Deccan-for-AI/content_hub/courses/prompting_101_final/effective_prompting/effective_prompting_elements/content_file.md

 **Example:**

 :::danger
 ❌ List 3 renewable energy sources that can be used to reduce carbon emissions.
-Focus specifically on wind, solar, and hydropower, and explain how each one reduces emissions in urban areas.
+Focus specifically on wind, solar, and hydropower, and explain how each one reduces emissions in urban areas
 :::

 :::info